John Simon, 1st Viscount Simon: Foreign Secretary

 Simon accompanied MacDonald to negotiate the Stresa Front with France and Italy in April 1935, but it was MacDonald who took the lead in the negotiations.
-Simon himself did not think that Stresa would stop German rearmament but thought that it might be a useful deterrent against territorial aggression by Hitler.
+Simon himself did not think that Stresa would stop German rearmament – indeed, he told the House of Commons in 1934 that Germany's rearmament was "vital to peace" – but thought that it might be a useful deterrent against territorial aggression by Hitler.
 The first stirrings of Italian aggression towards Abyssinia (now Ethiopia) were also then seen.
 During Simon's tenure of the Foreign Office, British defence strength was at its lowest point of the interwar period, which severely limited his freedom of action.